mohammadhashemii/CMR_Cardiac_Coverage_Control/README.md

 # Automated Cardiac Coverage Assessment in Cardiovascular Magnetic Resonance Imaging using an Explainable Salient Region Detection Model

-This is the code of my B.Sc. thesis project for 4D-CT lung deformable image registration.

 ## Proposed Framework

 You can see the overall framework for cardiac coverage assessment which has been used in this study.